 Lastly, as a continuation of our initiative to deliver insights on the public companies in Ad Tech and MarTech through The LUMA Indices, we have built out our published analysis on this dynamic and emergent cohort.
 Included in the latest report is a benchmarking analysis of all 22 companies in the LUMA.A (Ad Tech) Index.
 Now, representing almost $200bn in combined market capitalization, the LUMA.A Index is delivering strong financial performance to help support these unprecedented valuation levels.
 This analysis helps contextualize sector dynamics by showing valuation, financial, and operational data on all the major public Ad Tech players.

-Download the report to get smarter about the sector!
+Download the report to full access.

 Key Q3 Takeaways

 • Q3 maintained strong deal activity as this quarter marks a year since we started the recovery from the initial shocks of the COVID pandemic

 • In the public markets, both Ad Tech and MarTech saw mixed results with some companies increasing, but many declining from all-time highs achieved earlier in the year, which LUMA views as a natural and expected regression in valuations